"Short" form grows to 2 feet tall; "tall" form grows to 7 feet tall

-Grows between the low- and high-tide marks in salt and brackish marshes, forming dense colonies that usually parallel the shoreline.
-The short form is more common in slightly higher areas, while the tall form is more common in low areas that are flooded by tides every day.
+Grows between the low- and high-tide marks in salt and brackish marshes, forming dense colonies that usually parallel the shoreline

 Found along the shores of the middle and lower Chesapeake Bay and its tidal creeks and rivers.

-Smooth cordgrass usually reproduces asexually when its long, underground rhizomes spread and form new stems.
+Smooth cordgrass usually reproduces asexually.
+Its long, underground rhizomes (underground portions of a plant’s stem) spread and form new stems.
 Flowers mature into foot-long seed spikes in autumn.

 - Smooth cordgrass is also known as saltmarsh cordgrass.
 It is the dominant grass in the Bay’s salt marshes.